 Every rabbinical student enrolled in a school that was named after the rabbi they were submitted to.
 For example, before he was Paul the apostle, Saul sat at the feet of Rabbi Gamaliel.
 Rabbis chose students based on their ability to carry on their unique teachings.
 When they graduated, they would setup their own schools, call their own disciples, and basically hand down the same teachings they learned to the next generation.
 Students did not come up with their own ideas, but quoted their rabbi.

 We see Jesus teaching in the synagogues so we assume He must be a Rabbi.
 Yet again, the people are astonished at His teaching.
 Why?
 What is so astonishing to them?
 The teaching is new and powerful, which is totally unexpected.
-Rabbis would quote other Rabbis, the way a modern court cites older legal cases as precedent, the way a college student.
+Rabbis would quote other Rabbis, the way a modern court cites older legal cases as precedent, the way an academic cites existing research before proposing new research.
 Jesus is different.
 He doesn’t quote other teachers and rehash the same old teachings.
 He brings something astonishing, new, living, and powerful.
 He speaks as One Who has authority to speak on His own, Who does not base His teaching on the teachings of others.

 “Not until halfway through the festival did Jesus go up to the temple courts and begin to teach.
 The Jews there were amazed and asked, ‘How did this man get such learning without having been taught?’
 Jesus answered, ‘My teaching is not my own.
 It comes from the one who sent me’” (Jn.
 7:14-16).